 Interactive and educational, this trip offers a comprehensive overview of U.S. history firsthand as well as opportunities to shop, play games, and get to know what makes this one of the world's greatest nations.

-Arrive at our nation's capital and start off with sightseeing along Embassy Row and a stop for a photo op in front of the White House.
+Arrive at our nation’s capital, starting off with sightseeing along Embassy Row and stopping for a photo op in front of the White House.
 Tour the Memorials in the afternoon and put history lessons into context.